 From time to time parks announce new coasters that result in me compiling updated travel plans.
 Sheikra (#1094) was one such ride, and it was only thanks to construction delays that my last visit missed it by two weeks.
 Although less than two years old the park recently closed the ride to refit it with new floorless trains, bring it on par with its recently opened brother Griffon in Busch Gardens Williamsburg.
 One can only really get the full effect of the floorless design in the front seat, and it was here that I chose to take all three of my circuits.

 Later in the day I ran into Marlon with a friend of his whose name escapes me as I write this.
-It's amazing how many people you get to know in coaster clubs.
+It's amazing how many people you get to know through coaster clubs.

 Finally, a brief note addressed to anyone from Anheuser-Busch who may be reading this.
 Christmas carols should not be played in November.
 Not even in a theme park.
 Thank you.